Tips and advice

 It is important to understand your rights when purchasing any vehicle and avoid any grey areas that may appear.
 If you are buying from a motor trader they must inform you of any and all information that is pertinent to the vehicle.
 This includes its previous status as a write-off.
 However, we should stress that records used across the motor trade industry are not always 100% accurate.
 If you find that you’ve purchased a vehicle and it is not as it was initially described, you should contact the seller immediately and flag your concerns.

-We advise you to always do your own checks as the Consumer Rights Act 2015 is clear to protect you, but whereas some honest traders may immediately try and rectify any problems, others may be less willing.
+We advise you to always do your own checks as the Consumer Rights Act 2015 is clear to protect you.
+While some honest traders may immediately try and rectify any problems, others may be less willing.
 To avoid the potential headache and cost of pursuing a dodgy dealer, a third-party check and doing your own condition report using a company like HPI could be integral to making sure you get your money’s worth.

 Advantages of buying a Cat N or Cat S car